Sum02dean/STRINGSCORE/README.md

 ```

 ### Label Generation
-It is not essential to generate labels since this is pre-provided in the data directoy.
+It is not essential to generate labels since this is pre-provided in the data directory.
 However if required, labels can be regenerated via running:
 ```bash
 cd src/scripts